logo

 Scott Schneeberger

 Thanks very much and good morning.
-Just staying on that topic of the fourth quarter, could you all discuss a little bit more of what normal seasonality is expected in fourth quarter and how this year may compare to that as an aggregate company or as the two pieces, Coyote and RXO in isolation?
-Then as a part two to the question, could you speak more to some of those projects that occurred in October?
-The magnitude, you mentioned that you don't expect them to repeat.
-I assume they were associated with weather, port strikes or something.
+Just staying on that topic of the fourth quarter, could you all discuss a little bit more of what normal seasonality is expected in fourth quarter and how this year may compare to that as an aggregate company or as the two pieces, Coyote and RxO, in isolation?
+And then as kind of a part two to the question, could you speak more to some of those special projects that occurred in October, the magnitude.
+You mentioned that you don't expect them to repeat.
+I assume they were associated with weather port strikes or something.
 Just very unique, just some quantification and what occurred behind there.
 Thanks.

 speaker